-Riskin and Wohl have developed “Taking STOCK” a practical technique that enables conflict resolution professionals to continually integrate mindfulness into their work.
+This course uses the “Taking STOCK” technique, a practical technique that enables conflict resolution professionals to continually integrate mindfulness into their work, developed by Rachel Wohl and Leonard Riskin.

 Lawyers, judges, mediators, and managers aspire to provide high-quality service and to derive satisfaction in the process, but often face barriers to fulfilling such aspirations.
 Stress, our fast-paced lives, conflicting demands, self-doubt, and other challenges distract us from bringing our whole selves to bear upon our work and our lives, even when we are trying to do so.
 The added complication of dealing with conflict is associated with its own distracting welter of thoughts, emotions, bodily sensations, and habitual modes of reacting.